PAIDiPaidThis.com

 Dog limping vet cost in the UK: what investigating and treating a limp can cost

 A limp can be anything from a strained muscle that settles in a few days to a torn ligament that needs surgery, and the cost reflects that range.
 The first job is finding out what is wrong, which usually means an examination and often imaging, before any treatment plan or price can be set.
-The real prices below cover both the investigation and the more serious outcomes.
+The real prices below cover both the investigation and the more serious outcomes, so you can see roughly where your dog's case might land before you commit to anything.

 The quick version